EU public administrator, lawyer, economist, external relations officer etc.

-Every EPSO competition starts with its Notice of Competition being published in the Official Journal of the EU.
+Every EPSO competition starts with a Notice of Competition being published in the Official Journal of the EU.
 The Notice of Competition is the official and authentic document in which the details and conditions of that specific competition are outlined: such as the exams to be undertaken, the number of people EPSO plans to place on the reserve lists, the language requirements, the application due date etc. Make sure you consult each AD competition’s Notice of Competition for the full details.

-- Must have fulfilled all military service requirements.
+- have fulfilled any military service requirements.

 Getting a job at an EU institution is no easy task, but working in EU affairs is a great career choice.
-Find out every-thing you need to know about EU careers from Online EU Training, the leader in EU selection preparation and advice.
+Find out every-thing you need to know about EU careers from EU Training, the leader in EU selection preparation and advice.

-We offers a wealth of practice materials for all stages and levels of the EPSO selection exams, as well as an online community to share ideas and experiences, FREE e-books, helpful tips & tricks articles, e-learning materials and free guidance to help EPSO candidates excel.
+We offer a wealth of practice materials for all stages and levels of the EPSO selection exams, as well as an online community to share ideas and experiences, FREE e-books, helpful tips & tricks articles, e-learning materials and free guidance to help EPSO candidates excel.
 If at any point you have a question or need additional help to understand the EPSO processes, please do not hesitate to contact us.

 Please note that Online EU Training is an independent organisation and not part of EPSO or the EU Institutions.